sindrets/diffview.nvim/README.md

 With a Diffview open and the default key bindings, you can cycle through changed files with `<tab>` and `<s-tab>` (see configuration to change the key bindings).

-### `:DiffviewFileHistory [paths] [args]`
+### `:DiffviewFileHistory [paths] [options]`

-Opens a new file history view that lists all commits that changed a given file or directory.
-If no `[paths]` are given, defaults to the current file.
-Multiple `[paths]` may be provided.
-If you want to view the file history for all changed files for every commit, simply call `:DiffviewFileHistory .` (assuming your cwd is the top level of the git repository).
+Opens a new file history view that lists all commits that affected the given paths.
+This is a porcelain interface for git-log.

+If no `[paths]` are given, defaults to the top-level of the git repository.
+The top-level will be inferred from the current buffer when possible, otherwise the cwd is used.
+Multiple `[paths]` may be provided and git pathspec is supported.

+Examples:

+- `:DiffviewFileHistory`
+- `:DiffviewFileHistory %`
+- `:DiffviewFileHistory path/to/some/file.txt`
+- `:DiffviewFileHistory path/to/some/directory`
+- `:DiffviewFileHistory include/this and/this :!but/not/this`
+- `:DiffviewFileHistory --range=origin..HEAD`
+- `:DiffviewFileHistory --range=feat/example-branch`

 ## Restoring Files